SS D. M. Clemson (1903): Service history

 During the end of 1905, D. M. Clemson almost sank.
 At 02:00 on 2 September, she left Duluth, laden with iron ore bound for South Chicago, Illinois.
 As she proceeded across Lake Superior, weather conditions began to deteriorate.
 D. M. Clemson eventually encountered the full force of the storm, which The Cleveland Leader described as "unsurpassed".
 Waves boarded her decks, smashing in two of the hatch covers.
 The water which entered her hold caused her cargo to shift.
 Captain Samuel R. Chamberlain decided to turn her around, arriving in Two Harbors, Minnesota, several hours later.
 She had a 4 ft list to starboard, with little freeboard.
-In addition to the broken hatches, she also lost several railings, and sustained other damage.
+In addition to the broken hatches, she also lost several railings and sustained other damage.

-She was placed in dry dock in Superior, in mid–September 1905, to repair damage to her bottom caused by ice earlier that year.
+She was placed in dry dock in Superior in mid-September 1905 to repair damage to her bottom caused by ice earlier that year.
 Repairs were not deemed to be of the utmost importance, leading to their delay.
 Thirteen of her plates were replaced.
 On the night of 26 September, D. M. Clemson ran aground opposite the Minnesota ore docks in the Buffalo River due to low water levels, while underway to unload her cargo of iron ore.
 She was drawing 19 ft of water at the time.
 Although the tug Delta succeeded in freeing her, she grounded again while turning around.
 The wrecking tug Saginaw was dispatched to assist, but failed to free her.
 On the morning of 27 September, increased water levels allowed her to float free, and subsequently unload her cargo at the ore dock.

-Upbound with coal on 13 April 1906, D. M. Clemson ran aground on Bar Point, on Lake Erie, remaining there for several hours.
+While upbound with coal on 13 April 1906, D. M. Clemson ran aground on Bar Point on Lake Erie, remaining there for several hours.
 She was eventually freed and allowed to continue her journey, having sustained no visible damage.

 At 07:00 on 20 June 1907, while downbound and laden with iron ore, D. M. Clemson collided with the upbound whaleback James B. Neilson in heavy fog off Middle Island on Lake Huron.
 D. M. Clemson was struck on her port side, immediately forward of her coal bunkers.
 Despite receiving considerable damage, she proceeded on her way, her captain reporting the collision at Port Huron, Michigan, at 22:15 later that day.